tommybobbins/PiBrella-lesson/lessons/lesson1-handout.md

 ![](../images/led.jpg)

 This is a Light Emitting Diode (or LED for short).
-Similar to a lightbulb, it convert electrical energy into light.
-It has many differences from a traditional lamp.
+Similar to a lightbulb, it converts electrical energy into light.
+There are many differences.
 It emits light when current passes through it in one direction.
-In the other direction, it blocks the current.
-It only uses a tiny fraction of the power of a traditional bulb, it does not get so hot and can be switched on and off many more times.
+In the other direction, it blocks the current and will not light.
+An LED uses a tiny fraction of the power of a traditional bulb, does not lose lots of energy from heat and can be switched on and off many more times.
 For these reasons, LEDs are used in all electronics: phones, tablets, Playstations - everything from TV screens to Blackpool Illuminations.

-As LEDs need to be placed the right way around in a circuit, they need the legs to be easily identified.
+As LEDs need to be placed the right way around in a circuit, their connectors need to be easily identified.
 One leg is longer than the other.
 This is the positive leg (or Anode).
 The shorter leg is the Negative leg (or Cathode).

-Sadly it is easy to destroy an LED.
+Sadly it is easy to destroy an LED compared to a normal bulb.
 To prevent this, we use something called a resistor.

 ## Resistors
 ![](../images/resistor.jpg)